yukioichida/active-qa/README.md

 *If you use this code for your research, please [cite the paper](#bibtex).*

 ## NOTE: Changes made for Python 3 compatibility
-This fork is modified to work with Python 3; it was tested on Python 3.6 and may also work with Python 3.7 (or lower versions), but currently requires Tensorflow 1.12 which does not have a Python 3.7 build.
+This fork is modified to work with Python 3; it was tested on Python 3.6 and partially on Python 3.7 (preprocessing and conversion to SearchQA format were not tested).
 The changes made are to do
 with:
 - imports (e.g. importing `zip_longest` instead of `izip_longest`)
 - string encoding/decoding